Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 Influenza A Treatment

 - Influenza viruses change over time.
 Emergence of resistance mutations could decrease drug effectiveness.
 Other factors (for example, changes in viral virulence) might also diminish clinical benefit of antiviral drugs.
-Prescribers should consider available information on influenza drug susceptibility patterns and treatment effects when deciding whether to use Amantadine hydrochloride capsules.
+Prescribers should consider available information on influenza drug susceptibility patterns and treatment effects when deciding whether to use Amantadine hydrochloride capsules, USP.

 Drug-Induced Extrapyramidal Reactions